Hyperbolicity, degeneracy, and expansion of random intersection graphs: Conclusion and open problems

-\section{Conclusion and Open Problems}
+\section{Conclusion and open problems}

 In this paper we have determined the conditions under which random intersection graphs exhibit two types of algorithmically useful structure.
-We proved that graphs in $G(n,m,p)$ are structurally sparse (have bounded expansion) precisely when the number of attributes in the associated bipartite graph grows faster than the number of nodes ($\alpha > 1$).
+We proved graphs in $G(n,m,p)$ are structurally sparse (have bounded expansion) precisely when the number of attributes in the associated bipartite graph grows faster than the number of vertices ($\alpha > 1$).
 Moreover, we showed that when the generated graphs are not structurally sparse, they fail to achieve even much weaker notions of sparsity (in fact, \whp they contain large cliques).

-We conclude that the tool kit stemming from the bounded expansion framework is applicable to sparse real-world networks whose structure is well-modeled by random intersection graphs with $\alpha > 1$.
-On the other hand, we showed that the metric structure of random intersection graphs is not tree-like for all values of $\alpha$: the hyperbolicity (and treelength) grows at least logarithmically in $n$.
-While we only determine a lower bound for the hyperbolicity, we believe this to be the correct order of magnitude, as the diameter (a natural upper bound for the hyperbolicity) of similar model of random intersection graphs was shown to be $O(\log n)$ \cite{Rybarczyk_Diameter_2011} for a similar range of parameter values.
+On the other hand, we showed that the metric structure of random intersection graphs is not tree-like for any value of $\alpha$: the hyperbolicity (and treelength) grows at least logarithmically in $n$.
+While we only determine a lower bound for the hyperbolicity, we believe this bound to be the correct order of magnitude since the diameter (a natural upper bound for the hyperbolicity) of a similar model of random intersection graphs was shown to be $O(\log n)$~\cite{Rybarczyk_Diameter_2011}.
+Our experimental results support this hypothesis: the ratio of hyperbolicity to diameter seems to converge to a constant.

 A question that naturally arises from these results is if structural sparsity should be an expected characteristic of practically relevant random graph models.
-Further, are the expansion functions small enough to enable practical fpt algorithms?
-Preliminary empirical evaluations (using a related specialized coloring number) for random intersection graphs with $\alpha > 1$ indicate the answer is affirmative.
-Furthermore, can the random intersection graph model be sensibly modified such that the clustering is tunable while being structurally sparse?
+Our contribution solidifies this idea and supports previous results for different random graph models~\cite{BndExpNetw14,FelixThesis}.
+We further ask whether the grad is small enough to enable practical algorithmic application---our empirical evaluation using $p$-centered colorings of random intersection graphs with $\alpha > 1$ indicate the answer is affirmative.